-Permit Year Description of Progress Changes 1 The ISWG education coordinator prepared a plan on behalf Dates were of all of the MS4 communities in the state.
-The ISWG reported education coordinator received an extension from incorrectly 12/2/2013 to 12/16/2013 for submittal of the Draft Public during Permit Stormwater Awareness Plan.
-The ISWG education Year 1 and were coordinator provided the draft plan to the Maine DEP on corrected for 12/16/2013.
-The Maine DEP provided comments to the Permit Year 2 ISWG education coordinator on 12/20/2013.
-The ISWG Annual Report. education coordinator revised the document and resubmitted it to the Maine DEP on 1/10/2014.
+Permit Year Description of Progress Changes 1 The ISWG education coordinator prepared a plan on behalf of all of the MS4 communities in the state.
+The ISWG education coordinator received an extension from 12/2/2013 to 12/16/2013 for submittal of the Draft Public Stormwater Awareness Plan.
+The ISWG education coordinator provided the draft plan to the Maine DEP on Dates were reported incorrectly during Permit Year 1 and were corrected for 12/16/2013.
+The Maine DEP provided comments to the ISWG education coordinator on 12/20/2013.
+The ISWG education coordinator revised the document and resubmitted it to the Maine DEP on 1/10/2014.
 The Maine DEP approved the plan on 1/15/2014.
+Permit Year 2 Annual Report.
 2 No work required or completed this Permit Year.
-None 3 4 5 approval.
+None 3 No work required or completed this Permit Year.
+None 4 5

-Measurable Goal 1.2.2 - Unless DEP responds in writing or verbally otherwise, then as of February 1, 2014 the Stormwater Awareness Plan is considered approved and implementation of the Stormwater Awareness Plan will begin within one week of
+Measurable Goal 1.2.2 - Unless DEP responds in writing or verbally otherwise, then as of February 1, 2014 the Stormwater Awareness Plan is considered approved and implementation of the Stormwater Awareness Plan will begin within one week of approval.